 – To make Slow Cooker Cassoulet: Follow the recipe as written above, but after step 5, place everything into a 6 quart slow cooker and cook on LOW for 4-5 hours, or HIGH for 2-3 hours.
 Omit the bread crumb step, or simply toast bread crumbs and herbs in melted butter in a skillet on the stove and sprinkle on the top of each serving.

 – For a vegetarian option: substitute kielbasa with vegetarian sausages, use vegetable broth, omit bacon and chicken; add extra veggies such as diced butternut squash, mushrooms, or cauliflower, if desired.
-I often stir in chopped fresh spinach right before serving.
+You can stir in chopped fresh spinach right before serving.

 – Gluten-free bread crumbs can be used in place of the wheat bread, if needed.

-P.S. — Dinner inspiration!
-More one pot & one pan meals.
+P.S. — More dinner inspiration!
+One pot & one pan meals.

 Credits: Recipe and photos by Lindsey Rose Johnson for Design Mom.